Which Country Has The Highest Corporate Tax Rate?

 Companies in the US are blessed with some of the highest corporate taxes in the world.

 And if you thought that 35% is not enough?
-In addition, all but five States also have a corporate tax rate of up to 12%, giving the US an average corporate tax rate of 39.1% when including state taxes [number from this OECD Report
+In addition, all but five States also have a corporate tax rate of up to 12%, giving the US an average corporate tax rate of 39.1% when including state taxes. [number from OECD Report].

 It must be said that businesses rarely ever pay the statutory corporate income tax rate, due to a wide variety of tax exemptions, preferences, and deductions.

-But according to the OECD the US is still the number four of highest effective tax rates in the world [according to the graph on this site
+But according to the OECD the US is still the number four of highest effective tax rates in the world.

 This also explains the whining of the US of “unfair tax competition”.
 Compared to the highest rate in the world, everything else easily appears unfair.